 Under Blanca’s expert leadership, her team of over 30 program directors, managers and coordinators, and frontline staff implements a wide-range of evidence-based, practice-based, and innovative activities to support the right of low-income Californians to live healthy lifestyles, engaging in targeted, multifaceted, community-driven projects.
 These team members have successfully established themselves as content experts on school wellness, healthy retail, faith-based wellness, healthy food systems, and worksite wellness initiatives.

-Blanca’s extensive experience in community engagement, community-based initiatives, human resources, event planning, project management, public relations, and marketing has been instrumental to the Center’s growth and development over the past 20 years.
-Over the past three years alone, she has secured over 11 million dollars in grant funding for the Center.
+Blanca’s extensive experience in executive level program oversight, community engagement, community-based initiatives, human resources, event planning, project management, public relations, and marketing has been instrumental to the Center’s growth and development over the past 20 years.
+Over the past three years alone, Blanca has secured over 11 million dollars in grant funding for the Center.
 Blanca and her team have developed new programs from the ground up and significantly expanded the reach of existing programs and projects through partnership and collaboration.
 Her long-standing dedication to the community and unwavering commitment to promote optimal health in all populations is an immense asset to UC San Diego and its work within San Diego County and statewide.